devSchacht/essential-image-optimization/app/partials/book.md

 ### <a id="whos-using-webp-in-production" href="#whos-using-webp-in-production">Who's using WebP in production?</a>

 Many large companies are using WebP in production to reduce costs and decrease web page load times.

-Google, of course, uses it in most of its properties like Gmail and YouTube.
+Google reported 30-35% savings using WebP over other lossy compression schemes, serving 43 billion image requests a day, 26% of that being lossless compression.
+That's a lot of requests and significant savings.
+Savings would undoubtedly be larger if [browser support](http://caniuse.com/#search=webp) were better and more widespread.
+Google also uses it in production sites like Google Play and YouTube.

 Netflix, Amazon, Quora, Yahoo, Walmart, Ebay, The Guardian, Fortune, and USA Today, all compress and serve images with WebP for browsers which support it.
 VoxMedia [shaved 1-3s off load times](https://product.voxmedia.com/2015/8/13/9143805/performance-update-2-electric-boogaloo) for The Verge by switching over to WebP for their Chrome users.
+[500px](https://iso.500px.com/500px-color-profiles-file-formats-and-you/) saw an average 25% reduction in image file size with similar or better image quality when switching to serving it to their Chrome users.

 There are quite a few more companies on board than this sample list indicates.

-Google reported a 30-35% savings using WebP over other lossy compression schemes, serving 43 billion image requests a day, 26% of that being lossless compression.
-That's a lot of requests and significant savings.
-Savings would undoubtedly be larger if [browser support](http://caniuse.com/#search=webp) were better and more widespread.

 <figure>
 <picture>